nim-lang/nif/doc/nifc-spec.md

 - `varargs` is modelled as a pragma instead of a fancy special syntax for parameter declarations.
 - The type `flexarray` can only be used for a last field in an object declaration.
+- The pragma `tls` is used to denote thread local storage.
+It can only be used on toplevel (aka "global") variables.
+- The pragma `selectany` can be used to merge proc bodies that have the same name.
+  It is used for generic procs so that only one generic instances remains in the final executable file.
+- `attr "abc"` annotates a symbol with `__attribute__(abc)`.
+- `cast` might be mapped to a type prunning operation via a `union` as C's aliasing rules are broken.

 Inheritance